burgerbuds/swiff/README.md

 You can specify a custom SSH key path in your .env file with:<br>
 `SWIFF_CUSTOM_KEY="/Users/[your-user]/.ssh/[key-filename]"`
 - Gzipped backups: Your files and database get backed up and gzipped whenever they change
+- Disable specific tasks: Specify the tasks to disable with a config setting

 ## Requirements